-Conversion Rate Optimization (CRO) is becoming more and more important with your business and its online presence.
+Conversion Rate Optimization (CRO) is becoming more and more important, and in fact it’s turning into an optimization of each user’s journey to converting.
 As the competition grows in the digital space, and users continue to expect quick answers, it is essential that you build your website with conversion optimization in mind.

-To build a website that converts takes time and effort.
-We aren’t just building a website, we aren’t even just building it for your industry, the website should be built with your specific client’s need in mind.
-Two companies in the same industry and the same market still have the potential to have very different target audiences and different things that make them stand out.
-Playing to the strength of your business on the website is essential.
-You know what things you believe make you stand out.
-Take these things into account when building your new site.
+Two companies in the same industry and the same market still have the potential to have very different target audiences and things that make them stand out.
+Playing to the strength of your business on your website is essential.

 Traditional web development has a clear beginning and end point with the launch of the site.
 Once the site is launched with the exception of a few minor tweaks here and there, it’s rare for big changes to be made on the site.
 The next major update is made when a whole new website is built.

-Instead of following this pattern, approach your website with the mentality that the website is never finished, continuing to make improvements after launch.
-As the way people search online changes, and you learn more about your target audience, make the improvements necessary to obtain the small wins.
+Instead of following this pattern when doing CRO, approach your website with the mentality that the website is never finished.
+You should be ready to make improvements after launch.
+As the way people search online changes and you learn more about your target audience, you’ll need to make improvements to obtain small wins.
 You may not see the same large jumps in traffic or conversions you sometimes see from launching a brand new site, but these many small jumps over time will be more beneficial than one large leap every few years.
 Your website will never be done, and that’s OK.

 When considering CRO, remember that your goals as a business are not the same as your users’ goals.
 There are some marketing and CRO companies that want to trap your users into converting to improve vanity metrics like cost per click (CPL).

 The problem with this method is that more and more users are showing they don’t like being forced, and pushy landing pages can taint your brand in the users’ eyes and make them less likely to go from being a lead to a customer.